 Insert the page number in the right area of the header.
 Use the built-in page numbering system; do not attempt to type each page number manually.

-This information will be centered, and will be a few lines down from the top.
+This information will be centered and will be a few lines down from the top.

 The references list should be on a new page, and should be the last section of your paper.
+You can press the Control key along with the Enter key to create a new page in Word.

 The heading at the top of the reference list should say References at the top (not Bibliography or Works Cited, unless your instructor tells you otherwise) and bolded.